DavidHostler/NattyOrNot/README.md

 Additionally, if people think this is cool, then I will develop a mobile version with React-Native for use on cell phones.
 This is more convenient, since people tend to store physique pics on their cell phones rather than on their personal computers.

+I hope you enjoy this app and may it inspire you to acquire more gainz!!! :)